mallocator/gulp-international/readme.md

 ### ignoreErrors

-Type: boolean
+Type: boolean|RegExp|String
 Default: ```false```

 Allows to disable throwing of any errors that might occur so that the pipe will continue executing.
+If the setting is a regular expression then only files with a matching (original) filename will ignore errors.
+If the option is instead a string then the filename is searched for this substring.

 ### dryRun

-Type: boolean|RegExp
+Type: boolean|RegExp|String
 Default: ```false```

 When set to true the plugin will perform all operations for a translation, but will pass on the original file along the pipe instead of the newly generated ones.
 If the setting is a regular expression then only files with a matching (original) filename will be ignored.
+If the option is instead a string then the filename is searched for this substring.

 Flow graph:
 ```